Arnos Grove, N11

 We are proposing to deliver 162 homes at Arnos Grove helping to meet the need in Enfield for more quality and affordable rental homes.
 We are also encouraging active travel by enhancing the stations’ surroundings, including a public square that will make it easier and safer for people to walk and cycle in the area.

-suitable for key workers
+suitable for key workers living or working in enfield

 162 QUALITY HOMES